The Best Questions to Ask in a Job Interview

 Clarify Next Steps

-• What is the timeframe for the next stage of your hiring process?
+• What is the timeframe for the next stage of hiring?
 If I’m selected, would there be another round of interviews?

 • Should I plan on hearing from you directly or from someone else once a decision has been made?

 • Should I expect to hear by phone or email?
-(But emphasize that you’re flexible in this regard.
-Make sure the interviewer has your correct contact information and knows the best times to reach you.)
+(But emphasize you’re flexible in this regard.
+Confirm the interviewer has your right contact information and knows the best times to reach you.)

 Jacob Meade Headshot